ohata-toast/CDN/en/console-guide.md

 > Cache purge request may fail within about an hour after CDN service is created.
 If failure continues afterwards, contact Customer Center.

 ## Managing Certificates
-To use secure transfer (HTTPS) via your own domain, certificate of your own domain must be deployed to CDN server.
+To use secure transport (HTTPS) via your own domain, certificate of your own domain must be deployed to CDN server.
 Without a certificate, secured communication (HTTPS) is unavailable between client (browser) and CDN edge server, causing error of certificate.
 Certificate management of NHN Cloud CDN provides the following features:

 - Issue single domain-type certificates